gregorriegler/csharp-refactoring-tools/.roo/rules.md

 I prefer SHORT, SUCCINCT and CONCISE answers

-Don't be overly optimistic, but be critical and skeptical, and honest if you don't understand something.
+Don't be overly optimistic, but be critical and skeptical.

 # Coding Rules
 - NEVER ADD COMMENTS